Naturalistic Intelligence – What is it?

 Louv, Richard.
 (2008) Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder.
 Chapel Hill, NC: Algonquin Books.

 Books for Kids on Nature Smarts: Literally, there are thousands of great books for kids about nature and animals like:

-Northword Books for Young Readers has a whole series of great books on nature topics.
+Both NorthWord Books for Young Readers and Cooper Square Publishing, LLC have whole series of great books on nature topics for kids.